Grand-Arcanium/cointoss-java/README.md

 Changing how the app can be accessed from the repo may be something I'll update later.

 If you wish to try anyway, here is what you need:
-- The project uses IntelliJ IDEA (Java 19 SDK)
+- The project uses IntelliJ IDEA (Java 19 SDK) and requires JavaFX SDK 21
 - There is a RESOURCES File called `resources`: it must be in the same file level as `src` and must be marked as a resource root folder.
   - Right-click on the `resources` folder as shown in the project structure -> `mark directory as` -> `resource root`
 - Build with `CoinToss.java` as the `Main()`